Jackass (franchise): Jackass 2.5 (2007)

-On September 5, 2007, Bam Margera announced the release of Jackass 2.5 on The Howard Stern Show, a compilation film of stunts that, for one reason or another, did not make it to Jackass: Number Two.
+On September 5, 2007, Bam Margera announced the release of Jackass 2.5 on The Howard Stern Show, a compilation film of stunts that, for one reason or another, did not make it into Jackass: Number Two.
 The DVD was released on December 26, 2007.
-Special features on the DVD include the making of Jackass 2.5, the making of Jackass: The Game, deleted scenes, and a photo gallery.
+Special features on the DVD include the making of Jackass 2.5, the making of Jackass: The Game (2007), deleted scenes, and a photo gallery.

 Jackass Presents: Mat Hoffman's Tribute to Evel Knievel (2008)

 On May 27, 2008, a direct-to-DVD Jackass film was released by Dickhouse Productions.
-The film is a tribute to the stuntman Evel Knievel, who died on November 30, 2007, one year before the film's release.
+The film is a tribute to the stuntman Evel Knievel, who died on November 30, 2007, six months before the film's release.

 Jackass 3D (2010)

 In an August 2009 interview with The Times-Picayune, Knoxville, on the topic of Steve-O's recovery and rehabilitation, said, "He's taking to sobriety like he took to drugs and alcohol, I'm very proud of him.
 I think we'll see him doing some stuff here really soon.
 As a matter of fact, I know we are."
 He later stated "Something's coming.
 We're pretty excited."
-Later, he added, "I think it'll be a big year next year, but I don't want to talk about it yet ..."
+Later, he added, "I think it'll be a big year next year, but I don't want to talk about it yet."

-In September 2009, Margera revealed to Iltalehti, a Finnish newspaper, that Jackass 3 would be made and filmed in places like Mongolia, South Africa and Finland as well as the United States beginning in January 2010.
+In September 2009, Margera revealed to Iltalehti, a Finnish newspaper, that Jackass 3 would begin filming in places like Mongolia, South Africa and Finland as well as the United States beginning in January 2010.
 He then confirmed it again during a broadcast of Radio Bam on September 21, 2009.
 In early December, Knoxville confirmed that Jackass 3 was being made.
-In April 2010, a brief blurb about Jackass 3D, titled "gone filmin, appeared on the Jackassworld website.
+In April 2010, a brief blurb about Jackass 3D, titled "gone filmin, appeared on the jackassworld website.
 It went on to state: "Thanks for the support the past two years.
 To keep abreast and adick of all things related to the world of jackass and Dickhouse (including the currently in production flick Jackass 3D), follow us on Facebook and Twitter."

 In late July 2010, Paramount and MTV screened the first footage from Jackass 3D at a special event during Comic-Con 2010 in its 3D format.
 The event allowed fans to meet the Jackass crew.
-Then in August 2010, the official trailer was aired on MTV.
+A month later, in August 2010, the official trailer was aired on MTV.

 Jackass 3D was released in American movie theaters on October 15, 2010.
-On opening weekend, the movie made an estimated $50 million in 3,081 theaters, outperforming predictions it would earn $30 million and breaking the record for the most successful fall opening ever, which was previously held by Scary Movie 3.
+On its opening weekend, the movie made an estimated $50 million in 3,081 theaters, outperforming predictions it would earn $30 million and breaking the record for the most successful fall opening ever, which was previously held by Scary Movie 3.
+Jackass 3D would be the final movie to feature primary cast member Ryan Dunn, who died in 2011.